 This page contains the full text of the CBA's Constitution and By-Laws currently in force.

-CBA Members: Click here to see the Proposed Revisions to the CBA's Constitution and By-Laws, which was discussed at the 2013 Annual Meeting, and will be reviewed again at the 2014 Annual Meeting.
+CBA Members: Click here to see the Proposed Revised CBA's Constitution and By-Laws which be presented for formal approval at the 2014 Annual Meeting.

 In keeping with the love and veneration which the Church has ever had for the inspired word of God, and in obedience to the desires of the Holy See for a deeper study and a wider knowledge of the Sacred Scriptures, we, who are especially devoted to biblical studies, have united, under the patronage of Saint Jerome, to form this Association.